Ignatius House was born from the generous gift of a family’s summer home and a desire to help future generations know God.

 Ignatius House has continued uninterrupted for nearly 60 years, annually welcoming approximately 3,000 guests who seek to spiritual renewal to live out God’s will in their lives.

 In 2005, the iconic, glass-walled St. Ignatius Chapel was added to the property by Alex & Betty Smith.
-Designed by Atlanta architect Jimmy Haverty Smith, the chapel builds upon Suzanne Spalding Schroder’s intent that future generations will know their God.
-The chapel was entirely funded by her descendants and the architect was her great grandson.
+Designed by Atlanta architect James Haverty Smith, the chapel builds upon Suzanne Spalding Schroder’s intent that future generations will know their God.

 In 2011, Ignatius House added the J. Robert Fitzgerald Resource Building (also designed by Haverty-Smith), named after the first professional who was not a Jesuit priest to lead Ignatius House.
 Known widely as “Bob,” he continues to participate in the work of Ignatius House as a spiritual director.